 Table 8 (rows) What you need to do: Notes to help you: 1.
 Academic departments You need to include all expenditure directly incurred by or on behalf of academic departments, including departments of continuing education, and expenditure incurred in connection with special and short courses.
 Expenditure should be allocated to the academic department cost centres shown in rows 1a to 1as.
 Where departments run supplementary continuing education courses, expenditure on these courses should be attributed to the parent departmental cost centre, rather than row 1aj Continuing education (cost centre 136).
 Row 1aj should include expenditure on continuing education courses which are run by separate departments of continuing education or extra-mural studies.
-2. Total academic services You need to include expenditure incurred by centralised academic services Centralised academic services may include: library and learning resource centres central computers and computer networks (including maintenance, operating costs, materials costs and the pay of staff involved in managing and running the installation(s)) expenditure on centrally run museums, galleries and observatories (except those run by academic departments) any other general academic services not covered elsewhere, e.g. international liaison office and industrial liaison.
+2. Total academic services You need to include expenditure incurred by centralised academic services Centralised academic services may include:

+Table 8 (rows) What you need to do: Notes to help you: maintenance, operating costs, materials costs and the pay of staff involved in managing and running the installation(s)) expenditure on centrally run museums, galleries and observatories (except those run by academic departments) any other general academic services not covered elsewhere, e.g. international liaison office and industrial liaison.
 If teaching is carried out by an academic services unit, these teaching activities should be included under the appropriate academic department under section 1 of this table.
-3. Administration and central services You do not need to enter any data into this row.
+Expenditure recorded in this row may include depreciation on assets (other than buildings) used in providing centralised academic services.
+Depreciation on buildings should be recorded in row 4b Premises - Other expenditure.
+Administration and central services You do not need to enter any data into this row.
 This is a sub heading row.

-Table 8 (rows) What you need to do: Notes to help you: 3a.
-Central administration and services You should include expenditure incurred on central administration and services.
-Central administration and services include expenditure on administrative staff, including payments to heads of providers, professors, deans, tutors, faculty officers and the like, as are made in respect of central (as distinct from departmental) administrative work.
+Table 8 (rows) What you need to do: Notes to help you: administration and incurred Central administration and services include expenditure on administrative staff, including payments to heads of providers, professors, deans, tutors, faculty officers and the like, as are made in respect of central (as distinct from departmental) administrative work.
 The following costs (not included in sections 1 and 2) should be included: public relations, advertising, recruitment, removal expenses of staff, publications (excluding educational publications), bank charges (excluding interest), prospectuses, regulations, etc. You should also include costs of faculty offices in respect of central administrative work, legal and audit fees, internal audit, rating or tax advisers, superannuation management (including where outsourced), general insurance costs not included elsewhere, postage where centrally charged and telephone costs (calls, rental and non-capitalised equipment) where centrally charged.
 3b.
 General education expenditure You should include general education expenditure broken down by: 3bi.
 National bursaries 3bii.
 Provider specific (including departmental) bursaries and scholarships 3biii.
 Other general expenditure.
 Other general education expenditure (3biii) includes costs associated with widening participation activity, student recruitment (home and overseas), fee remission and provisions for bad debts in respect of unpaid fees, costs incurred on examinations (including external examiner salaries, printing, etc.), fellowships, scholarships, prizes and other expenditure of a general educational nature.
 The following items, that cannot be appropriately charged elsewhere, should also be included: educational publications, public lectures, concerts and exhibitions, subscriptions and contributions to learned societies and similar bodies, contributions to representative bodies and agencies, works of art, contributions to the provider's press, research projects not returned under other heads, representation at conferences, explorations and expeditions,